Master All the Facebook Ad Formats

-With the arrival of social media platforms, such as Instagram, and other advances in technology, native advertising has evolved to become one of the most versatile and impactful ad types around.
+With the arrival of social media platforms, such as Instagram, and other advances in technology, native advertising has evolved to become one of the most versatile and powerful ads around.
 Many of you may think of native ads as intrusive (and oftentimes, deceptive) click-bait; however, this is far from the case today.
 Brands ranging from Nike to Beats by Dre to Patagonia are taking native advertising to new heights.

 Digital native ads intuitively fit both the form and function of the environment they’re in—be it a web page or an app.
 This means native ads can come in many different shapes and are incorporated into the content a user is seeing.
 This helps brands reach and engage audiences in a more approachable fashion.